yus8yus8/java-design-patterns/bulkhead/README.md

   /**
    * {@inheritDoc}
    * @throws IllegalThreadStateException when the bulkhead is full
-   * @throws IllegalStateException if the thread is interrupted during permission wait */
+   * @throws IllegalStateException if the thread is interrupted during waiting for permission */
   @Override
   public Runnable decorate(final Runnable runnable) {